patrickchiang/obsidian-wordy/README.md

 **Tip: Set a hotkey for this command.**

+## Editor Menu

+Select/click on a word, right click into one of the Wordy menus (Synonyms, Antonyms, Rhymes), find a replacement.

 # Changelog

+## 1.4.0
+- Add right click menus: synonym, antonym, rhyme
+- Add options to control right click menu behavior
+- Add selection of word without needing highlight for both command/editor menus
+- Add quick caching of web API results

 ## 1.3.0, 1.3.1
 - Adds new MVP Wordy panel for searching synonyms
 - Locks versions for better remote/local error parity